Those with voice issues need others to empathize.

 Checking a watch or looking away—”I’m not really listening.”

 Nod when they talk but do not make eye contact during a conversation—“I’ve superficially judged you and what you’re saying is less relevant because it doesn’t sound normal.”

 They finish sentences for you, maybe constantly interrupt—”I don’t have time to wait for all your words to finally come out.” or “You’re not as smart as me.”

 They cover their mouth and quickly end conversations—”I hope I don’t catch their cold.”

 That’s why it’s important to build an atmosphere of sensitivity and tolerance for those with vocal disorders.

-“As the spouse of someone with a SD it is important to be patient.
+“As the spouse of someone with a voice disorder it is important to be patient.
 Don’t roll your eyes while waiting for them to finish speaking-even if you know what they are going to say.
 They are already afraid to speak and need someone to share with.”

-In a survey of over 700 people living with SD conducted on behalf of the NSDA, we asked about the most common reactions people experienced when a new person heard them speak:
+In a survey of over 700 people living with spasmodic dysphonia conducted on behalf of the NSDA, we asked about the most common reactions people experienced when a new person heard them speak:

 The person may not even realize what they are doing, but to someone living with a voice disorder, the impact is huge.
-In addition to the potential embarrassment, he/she can feel de-valued by the reactions of others when they perceive his/her as having less intelligence, that he/she is emotional, he/she lacks confidence or has made poor lifestyle choices.
-Any of these promote a negative stereotype that will most likely dent his/her self-esteem.
+In addition to the potential embarrassment, they can feel de-valued by the reactions of others when they are perceived as having less intelligence, that they are emotional, lacks confidence or has made poor lifestyle choices.
+Any of these promote a negative stereotype that will most likely dent someone’s self-esteem.